 Maybe it's finally time for new windows, but can you afford it?
 And what if you make a mistake that makes your house look even worse?
 It can, and does, happen.

-“You put the wrong window in and, boy, it will stick out like a sore thumb.”
-That’s what window expert Larry Patterson, president of Glass Doctor of North Texas in Dallas, says.
+"You put the wrong window in and, boy, it will stick out like a sore thumb."
+That's what Larry Patterson, president of Glass Doctor of Dallas Metroplex, says.

 It may be that not replacing them is the smart thing to do, especially when you factor in the cost of new windows: about $19,000 for the typical American home, according to the “Remodeling Impact Report” from the National Association of REALTORS®.